 A U.S. Holder of ordinary shares generally will be required to treat distributions received with respect to such ordinary shares (including any amounts withheld pursuant to Netherlands tax law) as dividend income to the extent of AerCap's current or accumulated earnings and profits (computed using U.S. federal income tax principles), with the excess treated as a non-taxable return of capital to the extent of the holder's adjusted tax basis in the ordinary shares and, thereafter, as capital gain, subject to the passive foreign investment company ("PFIC") rules discussed below.
 Dividends paid to a U.S. Holder that is a corporation are not eligible for the dividends received deduction available to corporations.
 Current tax law provides for a maximum 15% U.S. tax rate on the dividend income of an individual U.S. Holder with respect to dividends paid by a domestic corporation or "qualified foreign corporation" if certain holding period requirements are met.
 A qualified foreign corporation generally includes a foreign corporation (other than a PFIC) if (i) its ordinary shares are readily tradable on an established securities market in the United States or (ii) it is eligible for benefits under a comprehensive U.S. income tax treaty.
 The ordinary shares are expected to be readily traded on the New York Stock Exchange.
-As a result, assuming we are not treated as a PFIC, we should be treated as a qualified foreign corporation with respect to dividends paid to an individual U.S. Holder with respect to ordinary shares and, therefore, dividends paid to an individual U.S. Holder with respect to ordinary shares and, therefore, dividends paid to an individual U.S. Holder with respect to ordinary shares and, therefore, dividends paid to an individual U.S. Holder with respect to ordinary shares for which the requisite holding period is satisfied should be taxed at a maximum federal tax rate of 15%.
+As a result, assuming we are not treated as a PFIC, we should be treated as a qualified foreign corporation with respect to dividends paid on our ordinary shares and, therefore, dividends paid to an individual U.S. Holder with respect to ordinary shares for which the requisite holding period is satisfied should be taxed at a maximum federal tax rate of 15%.
 The maximum 15% federal tax rate is currently scheduled to expire for taxable years commencing after December 31, 2012.